 Today’s market size is the value of U.S. newsprint shipments at the wholesale level in 1998 (a peak year for shipments) and 2011.
-Worth noting is the fact that declines in newsprint have exceeded declines in newspaper circulation figures during this period—46% decline for newsprint shipments versus 21% decline for daily newspaper circulation figures—suggesting that the papers that are in circulation are not only fewer than before, but have fewer pages as well.
+Worth noting is the fact that declines in newsprint have exceeded declines in newspaper circulation during this period—46% decline for newsprint shipments versus 21% decline for daily newspaper circulation—suggesting that the papers that are in circulation are not only fewer than before, but have fewer pages as well.

 Geographic reference: United States